Plumsail/forms-docs/SharePoint/how-to/flow.rst

 .. |pic2| image:: ../images/how-to/flow/submit.png
    :alt: Submit to Flow

-Now, we can configure the Flow.
+Now, we can configure the flow.

-Flow configuration
+Power Automate configuration
 --------------------------------------------------

-First thing first, open MS Flow and go to My Flows and click *Create from blank*:
+First thing first, open MS Power Automate and go to My Flows and click *Create from blank*:

 |pic4|